ivan-magda/ud036/README.md

-# Programming Foundations with Python - ud036 - Udacity
+# Programming Foundations with Python
 Check out this [course](https://www.udacity.com/course/programming-foundations-with-python--ud036) for additional information.

 ## About this Course